panphora/polystate/README.md

 **Notes**

 * The styles that make these attributes work are generated automatically for you as soon as Polystate loads.
-This is why Polystate should be loaded after your page loads: so it knows which elements to generate styles for.
+This is why Polystate should be loaded after your page's elements are done loading (just before the closing `</body> tag).
+Otherwise, it won't know which elements to generate hide/show styles for.